logzio/documentation/docs/user-guide/data-hub/drop-filters/sampling-rules.md

 ---

-Trace Sampling let you choose which traces you want to index and monitor inside your account.
-They help you focus your attention on events that are happening right now inside your systems and services.
-In addition, applying sampling rules optimizes your quota management by indexing only critical and actionable spans or full traces.
+Trace Sampling lets you select which traces to index and monitor within your account, helping you focus on real-time events in your systems and services.
+Applying Drop Filters also optimizes quota usage by indexing only critical and actionable spans or full traces.

 ## Trace Sampling overview

-The Sampling rules screen has these main components:
+The Sampling Rules screen includes the following:

-* **Choose an account** - Choose the Tracing accounts for which you'd like to create and apply your rules.
-You’ll need to create a different set of rules for each one of your accounts.
+* **Account Selection** - Choose the Tracing accounts where you'd like to create and apply Drop Filters.
+Each account requires a separate set of rules.

-* **Main table** - Your sampling rules will appear on this table.
-Each rule includes a description and a list of the services it's running on.
-If no services appear, it means that the rule applies to all of the spans.
+* **Main Table** - Displays your sampling rules, including descriptions and the services they apply to.
+If no services are listed, the rule applies to all spans.

 ![Sampling rules overview](https://dytvr9ot2sszz.cloudfront.net/logz-docs/distributed-tracing/sampling-rules/sampling-rules.png)

-## Create custom Sampling rules
+## Create Custom Trace Sampling Rules

 :::tip
-Creating a separate set of rules per each tracing account allows you to control the span volume more accurately.
+Creating individual rules for each tracing account allows for more precise span volume control.
 :::

-To create Sampling rules, click the **New rule** button at the top right corner.

-Next, choose the services to which you'd like to apply this rule.
-To manually add your services, check the **These services** option and select the relevant services from the drop down menu.
+To create a rule, click **New Rule** at the top right.
+Then, select the services where this rule will apply.
+To manually add services, check **These Services** and choose from the dropdown menu.

+### Sampling actions

-Finally, choose the sampling action.
-Each rule can only have one of the following actions:
+Each rule can have one of the following actions:

-* Keep a certain percentage of the traces.
-You can choose any value between 1-100.
+* Keep a percentage of traces (choose a value from 1-100).
-* Keep traces that are slower than a certain value.
-You can choose any value that's higher than 1.
+* Keep traces slower than a specified duration (must exceed 1 ms).
-* Keep all traces that contain span errors.
-This will allow you to focus on finding and identifying issues.
+* Keep all traces with span errors to focus on identifying issues.

 ![Create a sampling rule](https://dytvr9ot2sszz.cloudfront.net/logz-docs/distributed-tracing/sampling-rules/create-a-rule.png)

-While you can only choose one action per rule, you can create multiple rules on the same services.
+While each rule can have only one action, you can create multiple rules for the same services.
+For example:

-For example, you can create the following rules:

-* Sample ALL traces with spans that have errors
+* Sample all traces with spans containing errors.
-* Sample traces that are slower than 2000ms
+* Sample traces slower than 2000 ms.
-* Sample 50% of the traces
+* Sample 50% of traces.
-* Sample all traces from a critical service
+* Sample all traces from a critical service.

 :::caution Important
 To **activate the new set of rules**, navigate to the [YAML Configuration Generator](https://app.logz.io/#/dashboard/settings/tracing-yaml-configuration/) and follow the instructions.